psw0021/psw0021.github.io/index.md

 - **[Aug.
 2021]** Yonsei University 2021-1 Honors(top 10% of students in their respective field of study)

 ## Experience
+- **Research Internship @ KAIST MLAI lab[Oct.
+2024 ~ Ongoing]**
-- **Yonsei University DLI Lab NLP Group Research Internship [Jul.
+- **Research Internship @ Yonsei University DLI lab [Jul.
 2023 ~ Jul.
 2024]**
-    - Participated in NLP Medical AI project to enhance diagnosis of Alzheimer disease, using CoT prompting on Large Language Models to collect filtered diagnostic data, which was later distilled to smaller language models securing both stability and efficiency.
+    - Participated in NLP Medical AI project to enhance diagnosis of Alzheimer disease, using CoT prompting on Large Language Models.
-    - Major participant in research project aiming to build a framework that can enhance the reasoning capabilities of Large Language Models as decision making agents in real-world website environment, without use of reinforcement learning, reducing the need of heavy computing resources.
+    - Major participant in research project that aims to enhance the reasoning capabilities of Large Language Models as decision making agents in real-world website environment, without use of reinforcement learning, reducing the need of heavy computing resources.

 {% include_relative _includes/publications.md %}